-Charting compared, mixed results
+Charting compared, a mixed result

 Croisière estivale aux BaléaresThree weeks and 600 nautical miles of sailing between the mainland and the Balearic Islands have allowed me to test in live some of iPad maritime applications we have.

-Warning : it is not about to indulge in a point by point comparison between applications, but rather to identify some key aspects of their use.
+Warning : There is no question of making a point-by-point comparison between applications, but rather to highlight certain essential aspects of their use.
 On the other hand, applications used were up-to-date at the beginning of July.
-Fast evolving, and updates may have been made in August or early September I did not have.
-Finally, the messaging app iNavX associated with available Navionics cartography from the X-Traverse server for me is the "master-standard" marine applications. iNavX is to date the most comprehensive application in terms of functionality, and Navionics charting (from the X-Traverse server, I specify) closest to the geographical reality observed by many users.
+Developments are rapid, and updates may have occurred in August or early September that I did not have.
+Finally, the messaging app iNavX associated with Navionics charting available from the X-Traverse server for me is the "master-standard" marine applications. iNavX is the most complete application in terms of features to date, and Navionics charting (from the X-Traverse server, I specify) closest to the geographical reality observed by many users.

 Designs